Google News

 Personal intelligence integration

 This does not affect how Google sources or cites web content.
 It affects how responses are personalised once sources are synthesised.
 For publishers, the immediate implication is limited.
-The longer-term implication is that AI Mode will increasingly surface recommendations that are contextualised to individual users, which reduces the value of generic, audience-agnostic content further.
+The longer-term implication is that AI Mode will increasingly surface recommendations contextualised to individual users, which reduces the value of generic, audience-agnostic content further.

 The structural shift